- What is Bass Connections?

-Most project budgets are between $5,000 and $25,000, with the more expensive projects tending to include a team trip or summer stipends for students.
+Maximum project funding is $25,000 but average funding is approximately $20,000.
+Expenses should be driven by the scope of the research.
+More expensive projects tend to include a team trip or summer stipends for students.
 Major expenses for teams generally include student stipends, travel, post-doc support, data collection/research support and materials.
 Budgets can also include funding for team-building activities, meals and experiences.

 If your project is selected, you may be responsible for administering the project funds (or working with a business manager in your unit to do so).

 Can projects be multi-year?

 Team leaders may reapply for funding each year but projects are only awarded one year of funding at a time.
 Continued funding will depend upon the team’s past performance as well as the number and quality of the other applications received in a given year.
 Continuing projects typically comprise about 40 percent of the projects in a given year.

 Each theme forms a panel of interdisciplinary faculty members to review applications.
 Projects are assessed on the following dimensions: